zuluana/Halia/README.md

 ### Plugin Pattern
 In a DI Framework, the state of each dependency is typically set on construction and (in many cases) it doesn't change much after that.
 A function typically depends upon a module and it *uses* that module to accomplish a goal.

 With what we call the "Plugin Pattern", the *intention* is slightly different.
-The dependencies will still be injected into each module, but instead of simply *using* these dependencies to accomplish a goal, they can be *modified*.
+The dependencies will still be injected into each module, but instead of simply *using* these dependencies to accomplish a goal, we can also *modify* them.
 Because modules in this pattern are expected to "plug" functionality into their dependencies, we call them "Plugins".

 Each dependency is still responsible for defining the initial API passed to its consumers.
 With the Plugin Pattern, its not unexpected for the API methods to change the dependency's *state*, and / or the *exported API itself*.